dev-thug/dev-thug/README.md

 * tries something new.
 * has a technically inquisitive mind (ENTJ).

-- 🌱 I’m currently learning amplify and react
+- 🌱 I’m currently learning
+  - amplify
+  - react
+  - graphQL
+  - dynamoDB
 - 📫 How to reach me: de0978@gmail.com

 <!--